devdjdjdj/kibana-presenter/README.md

     `npm start` or `yarn start`

+    All your dashboards could now be found at `http://localhost:3000/`

     The application will run on port 3000 by default.
 Use the `-p` flag to specify the port.
 Example: `npm start -p 8080 `